evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 }
 ```

-# 2. Data Schema
+# 2. Data Scheme
-The data schema is also a property of the dbcp.json, that describes the data structure of our contract in deep.
-In our case, the data schema will describe the data that is saved within our data contract's todo list.
+The data scheme is also a property of the dbcp.json that describes the data structure of our contract deeply.
+In our case, the data scheme will describe the data that are saved within our data contract's todo list.

 ```json
 {